Bi-Lagrangian structures and Teichm\"uller theory: Lagrangian foliations and affine structures

 \subsubsection{Complex Bott connection}

 Let us now turn to the Bott connection in the complex setting.
-In what follows, $M$ is a complex manifold.
+Let $M$ be a complex manifold.
 Assume that $M$ is equipped with a complex symplectic structure $\omega$ and that ${\cal F}$ is a complex Lagrangian foliation of $M$.
-Denote by $\omega_1$ and $\omega_2$ the real and imaginary parts of $\omega$ so that $\omega = \omega_1 + i\omega_2$.
-These are real symplectic structures on $M$, and ${\cal F}$ is a real Lagrangian foliation with respect to both $\omega_1$ and $\omega_2$.
+Denote by $\omega = \omega_1 + i\omega_2$ the real and imaginary parts of $\omega$.
+These are real symplectic structures on $M$, and ${\cal F}$ is a Lagrangian foliation with respect to both $\omega_1$ and $\omega_2$.

 The \emph{complex Bott connection} in the distribution $L = \upT {\cal F}$ is characterized as follows:

 \begin{theorem} There is a unique partial connection $\nabla$ in $L$ along $L$ such that: \begin{enumerate}[(i)] \item $\nabla$ is a flat and torsion-free partial complex connection. \item $\nabla = \nabla^1 = \nabla^2$, where $\nabla^i$ is the Bott connection of $\omega_i$ in $L$ ($i = 1,2$). \end{enumerate} \end{theorem}